Easy Whole Roasted Chicken

 - airtight container

-- Remove you chicken from the bag, rinse it in cold water, remove any giblets and pat it dry.
+- Remove the chicken from the bag, rinse it under cold water, remove any giblets and pat it dry.

 - Massage the bird with salt, pepper, and thyme.
 I used kosher salt, but table salt is fine too.

-- Next, you’ll drizzle the entire bird with a light coating of olive oil.
+- Next, drizzle the entire bird with a light coating of olive oil.
 About 2 tablespoons.

 - Place the chicken in a covered, airtight container and marinate it for 24-48 hours in the refrigerator.
 If you opt for 48 hours, be sure to turn the bird over halfway through the marinating process.